ValeenaAfzal/ValeenaAfzal/README.md

 </p>
  <h1 align="center">Hi there, I'm Valeena Afzal</h1>
     <p align="center">
         A Software Engineering Student at FAST-NUCES Lahore, Pakistan.
-A passionate Web developer with a profound interest in Cyber Security and Artificial Intelligence.
+A Web developer with a profound interest in Cyber Security.
     </p>
     <ul>
         <li>
-            🌱 I have experience working with languages like Java, C/C++, Python (cplex, pulp), React, JavaScript, HTML5, CSS3.
+            🌱 I have basic experience working with languages like Java, C/C++, Python, React, JavaScript, HTML5, CSS3.
         </li>
         <li>
-            🍀 I enjoy working with React and developing interactive Frontends.
-I also have experience with MERN stack and WordPress.
+            🍀 I enjoy working on bussiness side logics.
+I have a little experience with MERN stack and WordPress.
         </li>
         <li>